 BigCommerce's support is a big win.

-To get directly in touch with a member of BigCommerce's support team, you can use email, live chat, or a hotline, all of which are available around the clock.
+You can directly contact BigCommerce's support team through email, live chat, or hotline, all of which are monitored around the clock.
 During testing, it only took a few minutes for staffers to respond to us; emails were answered in around four hours, but with very comprehensive and friendly responses.

-BigCommerce comes in four different subscription packages: Standard, Plus, Pro, and Enterprise.
+BigCommerce is available in four different subscription packages: Standard, Plus, Pro, and Enterprise.
 These can be paid monthly, or yearly, the latter of which comes with a 10% discount.

-There are also some differences between subscriptions in terms of the features which they offer.
-Standard subscribers aren't able to group their customers, to save and synchronize their customer's shopping carts, or to send cart recovery emails, as all of these features are limited to Plus subscribers.
+There are also some differences between subscriptions in terms of the features they offer.
+Standard subscribers aren't able to group their customers, can't save and synchronize their customer's shopping carts, and won't be able to send cart recovery emails.
+For these features, you'll need to upgrade to the Plus package.

 Pro subscribers can help their customers by providing product filters, integrating Google Reviews, and even embedding an external SSL.

-Like most of the providers we reviewed, BigCommerce doesn't charge a transaction fee, however, you will have to take those of the payment gateways used on your site into account.
-If you use Braintree (by PayPal), this equates to $0.30 +2.9%-2.2% depending on your subscription.
+Like most of the providers we reviewed, BigCommerce doesn't charge transaction fees, however, you will have to take those of the payment gateways used on your site into account.
+If you use Braintree (by PayPal), this equates to $0.30 + 2.9%-2.2% depending on your subscription.

-An overview of the rates can be found here:
+An overview of BigCommerce's subscription rates can be found here: